BodiB/PCS/README.md

 ### Ending the Simulation
 To end the simulation, press `ESC`.
 This will write results per station to `results.csv` and print the amount of ticks for which the simulation has run to `stdout`

+### Recreating the result
+By running `test.py` from the root folder, the simulation will start to generate data to create the graph.
+The simulation will run for each given station.